TesterRavi/playlist/README.md

   example config.yaml is provided.

   ### playlist-files/src/pageObjects

-  Unlike other frameworks playlist doesn't control on how you write and use your pageObjects.
+  unlike other frameworks playlist doesn't control on how you write and use your pageObjects.

   You can organize your pageObjects by creating meaningful Structure and folders/subFolders.